 Composite Fillings in Buffalo, NY

-Todd Shatkin DDS is an experienced Buffalo dentist providing affordable composite fillings to patients throughout Western New York for over 30 years.
+Todd Shatkin DDS is an experienced Buffalo dentist providing affordable composite fillings for patients in Amherst, Williamsville, Clarence, Buffalo, Western New York, the United States and Internationally for over 30 years.
 Contact Aesthetic Associates Centre today to arrange your free consultation and learn how composite fillings can help enhance your smile.

 When it comes to cavities and the need for fillings, traditional amalgam fillings, known as silver fillings, are a mixture of metals that have been used since 1895.
 While these provide an economical and long-lasting filling option, they are very noticeable and can affect a person’s self-confidence.